A State Environmental Planning Policy (SEPP) Koala Habitat Protection now replaces SEPP 44 – Koala Habitat Protection (SEPP 44).

 Landowners now have access to detailed maps and new draft guidance to help them better plan their developments in a way that avoids or mitigates impacts on koala habitat.

-The draft Koala Habitat Protection Guideline has been released on 2 March 2020 and is currently on exhibition.
-The exhibition period has been extended until 6 April in response to significant interest.
+The draft Koala Habitat Protection Guideline was on exhibition from 2 March 2020 until 6 April 2020.

-The Department welcomes feedback from stakeholders and the community on the draft Guideline.
-Following this exhibition, the Department will consider feedback and finalise the Guideline.
+The Department welcomed feedback from stakeholders and the community on the draft Guideline.
+Following this exhibition, we are currently considering feedback and finalising the Guideline.

 The list of tree species listed under the SEPP has been expanded from 10 to up to 65, across nine distinct regions of NSW.
 This expanded tree species list has been informed by extensive scientific research over recent years, including 'A review of koala tree use across New South Wales' (Office of Environment and Heritage, 2018).